HoldenErnest/ListServer/notes.md

 - [Create a Link](https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#createLink(java.nio.file.Path,%20java.nio.file.Path)) everytime a user wants to allow another user to his list.
 (Or just update a file with all paths (this would make it really easy to get all users lists))
 - setup Date metadata.. local and remote copies should have a Date so you can compare them ANYTIME the user wants to load a list.
 - Client get a list of all available lists on the server.
 OR just local if no internet.
 - Client things: fix new list/first list creation.
 Dont allow switching to another list without saving(or canceling).
+ListItem creation dies forever on list switch.
+- Server, PERMS CLI
+- MLOCK things like log

 ## Day to day: